 The Partnership intends to use leverage to increase the amount of capital available for investments beyond the amount of the proceeds invested in the Partnership.
 Such leverage will permit the Partnership to control a greater amount of investments than the amount of capital required to execute such trades and thereby magnify the profits or losses which may be realized by the Partnership.
 The level of interest rates, generally, and the rates at which the Partnership can borrow, in particular, will also affect the operation results of the Partnership.

-The use of leverage will magnify the volatility of the value of the Partnership’s investments portfolio.
-Leverage increases the Partnership’s returns if the Partnership earns a greater return on investments purchased with borrowed funds than the Partnership’s cost of borrowing such funds.
-However, the use of leverage exposes the Partnership to additional levels of risk, including (i) should the securities pledged to brokers to secure the Partnership’s margin accounts decline in value, the Partnership could be subject to a “margin call”, pursuant to which the Partnership will be required to either deposit additional funds with the lender or suffer mandatory liquidation of investment positions; (ii) greater losses from investments than would otherwise have been the case had the Partnership traded in cash markets and not borrowed to make the investments; and (iii) losses on investments where the investment fails to earn a return that equals or exceeds the Partnership’s cost of borrowing such funds.
+could be subject to a “margin call”, pursuant to which the Partnership will be required to either deposit additional funds with the lender or suffer mandatory liquidation of investment positions; (ii) greater losses from investments than would otherwise have been the case had the Partnership traded in cash markets and not borrowed to make the investments; and (iii) losses on investments where the investment fails to earn a return that equals or exceeds the Partnership’s cost of borrowing such funds.
 In the event of a sudden, precipitous drop in value of the Partnership’s assets, the Partnership might not be able to liquidate assets quickly enough to repay its borrowings or may be forced to sell investments at disadvantageous times in order to repay borrowings, further magnifying its losses.
+See “Investment Objectives and Activities of the Partnership”.

 The Partnership may engage in selling securities short.
 Selling a security short (“shorting”) involves borrowing a security from an existing holder and selling the security in the market with a promise to return it a later date.
 A short sale will result in a gain if the price of the securities sold short declines between the date of the short sale and the date on which securities are purchased to replace those borrowed.
 Should the security increase in value during the shorting period, losses will incur to the Partnership.
 There is in theory no upper limit to how high the price of a security may go which therefore exposes the portfolio to a theoretically unlimited risk of loss.
 There may be many investors and investment managers pursuing short selling strategies who are seeking to borrow the same securities.
 Therefore, it may not be possible at times for the Partnership to borrow the particular securities it wishes to sell short.
 Another risk involved in shorting is the loss of a borrow – a situation where the lender of the security requests its return.
 In cases like this, the Partnership must either find securities to replace those borrowed or step into the market and repurchase the securities.
 Depending on the liquidity of the security shorted, if there are insufficient securities available at current market prices, the Partnership may have to purchase securities in the open market at a disadvantageous time in order to cover the short, possibly at prices significantly in excess of the proceeds received in originally selling the securities short resulting in losses to the Partnership.
+See “Investment Objectives and Activities of the Partnership”.

 Purchasing and selling call and put options are highly specialized activities and entail greater than ordinary investment risk.
 Although the risk of loss is limited to the amount of the purchase price of the option, and investment in an option may be subject to greater fluctuation than an investment in the underlying security.
 In the case of the sale of an uncovered option there can be potential for an unlimited loss.
 To some extent this risk may be hedged by the purchase or sale of the underlying security or a future relating to the same underlying security.
+See “Investment Objectives and Activities of the Partnership”.

 The Partnership may use derivative instruments.
 The use of derivatives in general presents additional risks to those applicable to trading only in the underlying assets.
 To the extent that the Partnership invests in derivatives it may take a credit risk with respect to parties with whom it trades and may also bear the risk of settlement default.
 When used for hedging purposes, an imperfect or variable degree of correlation between price movements of the derivative instrument and the underlying investment sought to be hedged may prevent the Partnership from achieving the intended hedge effect or expose the Partnership to the risk of loss.
 In addition, derivative instruments may not be liquid at all times, so that in volatile markets the Partnership may not be able to close out a position without incurring a loss.
 No assurance can be given that short sales, hedging, leverage and other techniques and strategies utilized by any the Partnership to hedge its exposure will not result in material losses.